 Some medical doctors are prescribing prednisone for sudden tinnitus without hearing loss, even though prednisone is typically prescribed only to those with sudden hearing loss.
 There are some side effects of taking steroids, so always be sure to check with your doctor regarding these treatments.

 One possible explanation for tinnitus following the COVID vaccine is that a heightened immune response causes neuroinflammation, which then affects the systems responsible for tinnitus.

 This is therefore a cross-specialty issue involving different professionals from different medical communities, such as immunology, neurology, ENT, and audiology.
 If we can all come together, we hope that we can do everything we can to help those who have suffered tinnitus after receiving the COVID vaccine.

-The team of doctors at Pure Tinnitus specialises in Tinnitus Retraining Therapy and other services via telehealth.
+The team of doctors at Treble Health specialises in Tinnitus Retraining Therapy and other services via telehealth.
 This means that you can get comprehensive tinnitus care from a tinnitus expert at a time convenient for you.

 Please contact Treble Health to learn more.

 The Oto app provides a comprehensive tinnitus solution, which is based on tinnitus CBT techniques.
 This is an evidence-based treatment for tinnitus which helps to change the way your brain reacts to the sound of the ringing.

 You can try the app completely free for a week.